 Admission to the Intermission programme is open to full-time both domestic and international students.

 Normal Admission: Applicants must have achieved one of the following:

-For Special Admission and full information please see the Academic Calendar.
+For Special Admission and full information please see the Academic Regulations and Calendar.

 Transfer from other Programmes